micahisgood/classnotes/README.md

 Never stop learning and creating._ Also when my wife and I retire we would love to move to Disneyland and become ticket takers.
 <https://disneyparks.disney.go.com/>
 My Priority list.
--FAITH
+1.FAITH
--Family
+2.Family
--WORK
+3.WORK
--Recreational activies
+4.Recreational activies